SashaHub/MirrorLab2023/README.md

 # MirrorLab2023
-Results for mirror lab "ML in cardiology" project
+Results for mirroring laboratory "ML in cardiology" project